Adam Hollioake: Boxing and MMA career

-In April 2012, he revealed that he would be starting a new career as a mixed martial artist in Queensland, Australia in the light heavyweight division.
-Having already fought once as a boxer – knocking his opponent out in the fourth round – Hollioake made his MMA debut in the Days of Glory promotion on 5 May 2012.
+Later that month he revealed that he would also be fighting as a mixed martial artist in Queensland, Australia in the light heavyweight division.
+Hollioake made his MMA debut in the Days of Glory promotion on 5 May 2012.
 The fight was resulted in a majority draw (with one judge favouring Hollioake), with Hollioake undecided about whether he would continue his MMA career in the future.

 On 1 September 2012, Hollioake defeated Warren Tresidder in the modified style of MMA which will eliminate the use of knee strikes, elbows strikes and kicks but allows limited ground fighting.